 - 12.1.
-The equipment inspectors may conduct checks & inspections of equipment, at any time during the regatta.
+The equipment inspectors may conduct checks and/or inspections of equipment at any time during the regatta.
 Identified competitors, at sea, shall sail their boards to the 'equipment inspector's boat,' which will be flying a white flag with the word 'M', immediately after finishing the race.
 All competitors, notified of the requirement to be inspected shall follow the instructions of the equipment inspector's and proceed directly to the equipment inspection area ashore.
 Until permission is given by the equipment inspector, a selected competitor shall have no contact with a coach or support personnel.
 A competitor, so notified, shall not leave the equipment inspection area, without the permission of the equipment inspectors.
 Failure to comply may result in disqualification.

 13. Notice to competitors

 - 13.1.
 Notice to competitors will be posted on the official notice board, located outside the race office.
 All such messages shall constitute official notice to each competitor who shall consult the official notice board regularly.

 13.2.
 Changes of these Sailing Instructions will be posted before 8:00 on the day when it will take effect.